hth313/OS4/doc/functions.rst

 execution token, not by its name.
 That might sound a bit confusing, but what actually happens is that even though we know the execution address (XADR in mainframe terminology), we only use that for showing the name of the function and deciding what class it belongs to.
-The actual XADR is only used for execution if the function is XKD.
+That XADR is only used for execution if the function is XKD.
 All other functions are executed by its execution token, even when you type it by name.